Your Changing Body

 Not only is eating nutritious food good for you and your baby, it also can ease some of the discomforts of pregnancy.
 A balanced diet can help minimize symptoms such as nausea and constipation.

 If you exercised before pregnancy, you can safely continue exercising.
 If you were inactive or you have medical complications, talk with your healthcare provider before beginning to exercise.

 Most women are able to work safely, in some cases, until the day of delivery, depending on the type of work performed and their condition.

 In most cases, sex during pregnancy is safe.
 In fact, with your healthcare provider's approval, sexual relations can continue until delivery.

 The best sleeping position for you is on your side, especially the left side, because it allows for maximum blood flow to the fetus and improves your kidney function.

 Hemorrhoids and varicose veins might seem to be two different, unrelated problems, but they are actually quite similar.
-And, they are a discomfort experienced by many women, especially in the third trimester of pregnancy.
+And, many women, especially those in the third trimester of pregnancy, have them.

 Nausea and vomiting are common in the first trimester, as is fatigue.
 Other common discomforts are hemorrhoids and heartburn.